 Please note that documents not published by 3M do not necessarily reflect 3M recommendations and have not been approved by 3M.
 These documents are listed here for the information of readers interested in the various ways that 3M patient classification methodologies have been applied.
 Also note that listing these references does not imply endorsement of 3M methodologies by individual authors, other organizations or government agencies.

-This article describes the development of Potentially Preventable Complications (PPCs), a new method that uses a present on admission (POA) indicator to identify in-hospital complications among secondary diagnoses that arise after admission.
+This article describes the development of PPCs, a method that uses a present on admission (POA) indicator to identify in-hospital complications among secondary diagnoses that arise after admission.

 California and Maryland hospital data are used to estimate the incremental cost associated with 64 categories of hospital acquired complications.

-This article describes how the State of Maryland crafted two pay-for-performance programs applicable to all hospitals and payers-a Quality-Based Reimbursement Program similar to Medicare's value-based purchasing program and a separate program that compared hospitals' risk-adjusted relative performance on a broad array of hospital-acquired conditions.
+This article describes how the State of Maryland crafted two pay-for-performance programs applicable to all hospitals and payers.

-This chart shows risk-adjusted rates per 10,000 discharges of Potentially Preventable Complications (PPCs) for all payer beneficiaries by hospital based on a dataset that contains Potentially Preventable Complications (PPC) observed, expected, and risk-adjusted rates for all payer beneficiaries by hospital beginning in 2009.
+This chart shows risk-adjusted rates per 10,000 discharges of PPCs for all payer beneficiaries by hospital based on a dataset that contains PPC observed, expected and risk-adjusted rates for all payer beneficiaries by hospital beginning in 2009.

-This study described the use of administrative data and a computer software algorithm, Potentially Preventable Complications, to support reduction of inpatient hospital complications.
+This study describes the use of administrative data and a computer software algorithm to support reduction of inpatient hospital complications.